lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 --- abstract

-This document specifies a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
+This document specifies a Pre-Shared Key (PSK) based authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
 The PSK method enhances computational efficiency while providing mutual authentication, ephemeral key exchange, identity protection, and quantum resistance.
 It is particularly suited for systems where nodes share a PSK out-of-band and enables efficient session resumption with less computational overhead.
 This document details the PSK method flow, key derivation changes, message formatting, processing, and security considerations.

 --- middle